neelsmith/latin101/F20/slides/classes/6-ius-adjs.md

 Small number of *-ius* adjectives:

-- 2-1-2 adjectives, but different genitive/dative singular
+- 2-1-2 adjectives, but *-ius* genitive singular  and *-i* dative singular

----

-# Breakout, 1

-- compose Latin for highlighted phrase